 - “I’m unable to stand up for my rights.”

 - “I don’t know what my rights are.”

 - “I get stepped on by everyone.”

 - “I’m weak and unable to take care of myself.”

 - “People never consider my feelings.”

-ASSERTIVENESS HANDBOOKAs a delegate on this course you will receive a detailed handbook including a copy of the presentation and notes to work through and apply your learning as well as cheat sheets and mind maps.
+As a delegate with this assertiveness course you’ll get a detailed handbook including a duplicate of the presentation and notes to work through and implement your learning along with mind maps and cheat sheet.